top of page

 The Weight of Expectations

-Young men today are often burdened by societal expectations.
-From a young age, they are taught to be strong, stoic, and self-reliant.
-This pressure can lead to feelings of isolation and inadequacy, especially when they struggle with mental health issues or addiction.
+People today often feel overwhelmed by societal expectations.
+From a young age, many are taught to appear strong, independent, and emotionally resilient.
+While these qualities can be valuable, the pressure to always seem “okay” can lead to feelings of isolation, stress, and inadequacy—especially when someone is struggling with mental health challenges.

 Mental Health Stigma